How hooks work

 In addition to passed parameters, the implementation surely differ, because on updates, we need to check if dependencies changed:

-So, first, the updatewWorkInProgressHook
+So, first, the updatewWorkInProgressHook function is called.

 function updateEffectImpl(